SEVEN AGAINST THE SEA (MCHALE’S NAVY PILOT – RARE!) (ABC 4/3/62)

 Additional cast included William Bramley, Gary Vinson and John Wright.

 NOTE: This is a drama...do not expect the situation comedy that was later developed from this show.
+If you are looking to add the sitcom McHale's Navy to your collections, it is available separately from Rewatch Classic TV.

 See more: DVD-R